GEANT/CampusIdP/DOCKER/host-specific/README.md

 You'll need the following:

 1. Working Docker environment.
-The official latest version required -- 17.09.0-ce.
+The official latest version required.
 2. A certificate with the full chain in `hosts/$FQDN/cert.pem` file.
 3. A private key in `hosts/$FQDN/key.pem` file.